turingtechPK/technical-architect-backend-test/README.md

-# Aircall Technical Test - Aircall Pager
+#  Technical Test - Alert Pager

 The goal of this test is to evaluate:
 - your modeling and testing skills of a small business case